-Huaizhong Chen received her Ph.D. in Management from the John Chambers College of Business and Economics, West Virginia University in 2019.
+Huaizhong Chen received her Ph.D. in Management from John Chambers College of Business and Economics, West Virginia University in 2019.
 Her research interest includes human agency and social hierarchy/inequality.
 She conducted empirical research using experiments and field studies.
 The primary data analysis techniques she used include multivariate analysis (MVA), hierarchical linear modeling (HLM), and structural equation modeling (SEM).

 Her research has been published in the Journal of Applied Psychology, Human Relations, Human Performance, and European Journal of Work and Organizational Psychology.
 Her research was also presented at major academic conferences including the Academy of Management (AOM) and Society of Industrial and Organizational Psychology (SIOP).
 Her co-authored article "Is political behavior a viable coping strategy to organizational politics?
 Unveiling the underlying resource dynamics" is featured in the 2nd Edition of Organizational Behavior textbook published by SAGE (2019).
-Huaizhong has been invited to be an ad-hoc reviewer for the Journal of Applied Psychology, Human Relations, Journal of Business Venturing, and Journal of Small Business Management.
+Huaizhong has been invited to be an ad-hoc reviewer for the Journal of Applied Psychology, Human Relations, Journal of Business Venturing, Journal of Small Business Management, and Stress & Health.

-Her teaching interest includes Organizational Behavior, Negotiation, and Research Methodology & Statistics.
-Huaizhong designs and develops materials for each course she teaches based on her research expertise and consulting experience.
+Her teaching interest includes Organizational Behavior, Negotiations, and Research Methodology & Statistics.
+Huaizhong designs and develops materials for each course based on her research expertise and consulting experience.
 She was selected as the representative of the business school to be a teaching mentor in the university-wide teaching orientation in the summer of 2018.
-She was awarded the classroom enhancement grant in the spring of 2020 and the undergraduate activities fund in the fall of 2020 and for the spring of 2021.
+She was awarded the classroom enhancement grant for the spring of 2020 and the undergraduate activities fund for the fall of 2020 and for the spring of 2021.